ross-sec-audio/ross-sec-audio.github.io/_posts/2021-12-31-Risk Management Explained.md

 There are several ways you can reduce the operational risk of leaving some InfoSec risks unidentified.
 These can include
 1. With a list of business-critical assets, perform a triage InfoSec survey on each.
 The survey could include questions about how these assets are developed, tested, hosted, patched, used, maintained, decommissioned, etc.
 2. Consider your organisation's calendar.
 Are there any dates, periods or events that are critical to the running of the organisation?
 Can you now think of any InfoSec risks that would negatively affect these dates?
-3. Review your companies posture against a list of InfoSec domains (e.g [Secure Control Framework's List of Security Domains](https://www.securecontrolsframework.com/scf-domains "Secure Control Framework's List of Security Domains")) and then through understanding your gaps in these areas you can identify risks relating to each.
+3. Review your company's posture against a list of InfoSec domains (e.g [Secure Control Framework's List of Security Domains](https://www.securecontrolsframework.com/scf-domains "Secure Control Framework's List of Security Domains")) and then through understanding your gaps in these areas you can identify risks relating to each.
     - Yes, this is essentially a gap analysis with the results converted into risks.

 #### 2. Description
 These identified risks then need to be described consistently.
 The following format is an example of a consistent description method.
 <br>

-1. Where relevant, briefly describe the risks' and affected asset's context
+1. Where relevant, briefly describe the risks and affected asset's context
     - If the affected asset is a website, where is it hosted?
 How is it accessed? etc.
 2. Briefly describe the causes of this risk
     - This would include the threats and vulnerabilities, including their Likelihood and Proximity